wendyverdonk93/docs/content/api/payment_methods/post-order-banktrans.md

 | email                              | string | The email address where the system can send payment instructions to the customer. |
 | country                              | string |  Customer’s provided country code in [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) format e.g. 'NL'.
 This will provide a local bank account to the customer to pay to, where available.  |

-__Note: The ip_address parameter is not required, although it's use is recommended to help detect fraudulent payments.__
+__Note: The ip_address parameter is not required, although its use is recommended to help detect fraudulent payments.__

 Read more about [bank transfers](/payment-methods/bank-transfer/) on our documentation page.